-ALLi director Orna Ross runs a private monthly creative business planning workshops for authors and poets through her Patreon planning membership.
+ALLi director Orna Ross runs a small-group, private monthly workshop for authors and poets as part of a creative business planning membership on Patreon.

 Workshops, not webinars